Fighting Against Forced Labour and Child Labour in Supply Chains Act (Bill S-211)

 Annual Report

-1. A) Jack Victor is a company with corporate offices and manufacturing facilities situated in Montreal.
-Jack Victor has 939 employees based in Montreal, and another 12 full time and part time employees work in New York City, Southern California and Seattle.
-Founded in 1913, the company is now 111 years old.
+A) Jack Victor is a company with corporate offices and manufacturing facilities situated in Montreal.
+Jack Victor has 1,010 employees based in Montreal, and another 15 full time and part time employees who work in the states of New York, California, Washington and Florida.
+Founded in 1913, the company is in its 113th year.

 All unionized and non-unionized employees must submit proof of age in the form of a government health card, passport, or other government-issued document which provides a photograph, full name, and date of birth.
 Copies of such documents are kept on file.
 Except for part-time positions, the minimum age of employment is 18 years of age, and no person subject to compulsory school attendance is employed, in accordance with provincial and federal law.

-3. E) Equally, as no measures have been taken to eliminate instances of forced labour or child labour, it has been unnecessary to remediate any loss of income to any affected parties.
+F) Equally, as no instances of forced labour or child labour were found, it was unnecessary to remediate any loss of income to any affected parties.

 Approval of the Report